kube-reporting/metering-operator/Documentation/install-metering.md

 For Openshift 3.11 or later, Prometheus is installed by default through cluster monitoring in the openshift-monitoring namespace.

-If you're not using Openshift, then you will need to use OLM or the manual install method.
+If you're not using Openshift, then you will need to use the manual install method.
-In this case if you are not using a [kube-prometheus][kube-prometheus] installation, or your Prometheus service is not named `prometheus-k8s` and in the `monitoring` namespace, then you must customize the [prometheus URL config option][configure-prometheus-url] before proceeding.
+In this case you must customize the [prometheus URL config option][configure-prometheus-url] before proceeding.

 ## Install Methods